bbertrim/resume/README.md

 - Store fonts within the generated `index.html` file via data URLs
 - Fix issue with Safari PDF export (Safari has a hard coded 2cm margin which causes every other page to be blank when printing)
-- Improve scrolling effects an employ other effects such as parallax and translation transitions instead of just opacity
+- Improve and employ other effects such as parallax and translation transitions instead of just opacity
 - Add navigatable subsections for web view with additional information such as accomplishments and more detailed information around each section
 - Improve the visuals for the Print bubble
 - Figure out a better way to import svg files that will embed them in the built html file automatically rather then adding the SVG XML directly to the react components.